Checkicco

 There were several things about Checkicco that were similar to Onyanko Club.
 Like Onyanko Club, Checkicco also hosted their own TV show, called DAIBAtteki!.
 Each member also had her own number (ID) just like Onyanko Club's members did.

-Checkicco broke up on November 3, 1999.
-At the Girl Pop Factory 2004 event, however, the members performed together as Checkicco again for only one day.
+Checkicco held their final performance in November 1999, in front of an audience of 10,000 at Tokyo Bay NK Hall.
+They have since reunited in 2004, 2009, and 2024.

 Anime theme singer Mikuni Shimokawa and gravure idol Asami Kumakiri are two well-known former Checkicco members.

 Releases

 Checkicco has released six singles, two albums (counting their best-of album), a small number of IVs, a photobook, and a Dreamcast game.
 They had several subgroups such as chee's, METAMO, and M@M, however, they were not very successful (their highest selling single, "Hajimari", only sold 32,450 copies with its highest rank as 40 — this was back in the days when best-selling CDs were the ones that sold over 100,000 copies).